No healthy male wants to be feminized against his will.

 But they also have anti-estrogenic properties because they prevent some receptors from binding to the far more potent human estrogen.
 (And, yes, all males have a certain amount of estrogen in their bodies, though relatively little compared to women.
 Just like all women have a relatively small amount of the male hormone testosterone in their bodies.)

 Soy’s isoflavones will likely have a very small effect on the men who consume reasonable amounts of it.
 That effect will vary from individual to individual, however.

 Harmful Effects of Soy on Men are Sensationalized in Media

-There have been some lurid headlines about animal studies showing feminizing effects of soy consumption on male mice.
+There have been some lurid headlines about animal studies showing the feminizing effects of soy consumption on male mice.
 But what the sensationalized articles seldom mention is that mice metabolize soy very differently from humans.
 And we have lots of studies using human subjects, the results of which should be far more relevant.

 Recently a meta-analysis of 35 separate studies of the effects of human consumption of soy came to the conclusion that soy foods do not lower testosterone or cause any other feminizing effects in men.
 Clinical studies showed that consuming soy-based foods had no significant effects on sperm or semen, either.
 Logically, this makes sense, too: Look at the history of the world.
 What human group is the most sexually successful?
-That is, what human group has produced the most offspring during the last several centuries?
+What human group has produced the most offspring during the last several centuries?

-Another study showed that athletes – weightlifters, specifically – using soy protein supplementation gained just as much muscle mass and strength while undergoing resistance training as the men who took whey, dairy, or animal-based protein supplements.
+Another study showed that athletes – weightlifters, specifically – using soy protein supplementation gained as much muscle mass and strength while undergoing resistance training as the men who took whey, dairy, or animal-based protein supplements.